 I enjoy food, both cooking and eating it.
 And as a long-term resident of Bangkok, I’m glad to say that this city is quite a good eating town.
-The range and quality of food (especially non-Thai food) has increased tremendously.
-There is a new generation of talented young chefs who are educating the dining public about good food.
-There is an increased emphasis on quality products with many artisanal producers and small farmers springing up.
+The range and quality of food (especially non-Thai food) has increased tremendously over the past two decades.
+There are new generations of talented young chefs who are educating the dining public about good food.
+There is an emphasis on quality products with many artisanal producers and small farmers springing up across the kingdom.

 The list here are places I like to go and I like to bring visitors to.
 It is just the tip of the proverbial iceberg.
 Of course, there is no accounting for taste so I hope you aren’t disappointed!
 Feel free to drop me a comment for suggestions and changes.